SO, YOU WANT TO KNOW ABOUT THE EGGPLANTS

 Adam Walton, BBC Radio Wales

-Claiming to be from Brooklyn (but possibly from outer space), Kenny Young and the Eggplants are a not-easily-described semi-acoustic trio who perform intergalactic folk-and-roll songs about giant squirrels, scary bits of cheese, malevolent washing machines, and Martian garden gnomes, among other important topics.
+Claiming to be from Brooklyn (but possibly from another galaxy altogether), Kenny Young and the Eggplants perform folk-and-roll songs about giant squirrels, aliens, scary bits of cheese, malevolent washing machines and other important topics.
 Various attempts to define their music have been made, but perhaps the most entertaining quote comes from the New York Times, which said that the band gives “eloquent voice to the multifaceted neuroses of prolonged adolescence.”
 In the U.K., the Sunday Herald said the Eggplants “mix the wit of Jonathan Richman with the sound of the Nico-era Velvets to create a surreal and satirical gumbo.”
 They have also been called a “deeply eccentric pop band” (The Guardian), and a “wonderful weird band” (The Scotsman).
 The Village Voice said, “The naivete Kenny wears on his sleeve is genuine - think of an East Village Brian Wilson, without the money but still tilted in his own wacked-out way.”

 At the Edinburgh Fringe Festival in Scotland, the Eggplants won a coveted artistic award known as a Herald Angel.
 The Herald's website explained that the award was given out to "celebrate excellence across the spectrum of artistic activity" and to recognize "outstanding contributions to the festival."